lekhakpadmanabh/Summarizer/README.md

     article = k.Summarizer(url, fmt='md')

 You can also specify the number of sentences (defaults to 4) or leave out the `fmt` parameter to get the summary as a list.
-By default it resorts to using the Goose text extraction library, a custom extractor can be specified if it doesn't fit the purpose.
+By default it resorts to using the Goose library, a custom extractor can be specified if it doesn't fit the purpose.

     >>> print article.text # the raw text returned by the extractor
     >>> print article.meta # meta description of the webpage